 The Advancement Department plans and implements a comprehensive strategy to share news and information about FLCC, foster community- college partnerships, and ensure a strong base of financial support for the College.

-Advancement functions include community partnerships, media relations, publications, fundraising, grants, events and alumni affairs.
-Two offices carry out these functions: Resource Development (ORD) and Community Affairs.
+Advancement functions are carried out by the Resource Development (ORD) Office and include community partnerships, publications, fundraising, grants, events and alumni affairs.

 Office of Resource Development